 Jean-Charles v Department for Work and Pensions UKEAT/0905/14: successful cross-appeal for DWP who refused to reinstate ex-employee until she repaid monies owed to employer (ss.113 & 117 ERA).

 Public & regulatory

-wide-ranging judicial review practice including in national security proceedings before SIAC.
-Recently acted as amicus curia in extradition appeal before the Divisional Court (Auzins v Latvia A.C.D.
-33) and successful in joined appeals before the Court of Appeal concerning article 8 claims of foreign criminals resisting deportation (NE-A (Nigeria) & HM (Uganda) v Secretary of State for the Home Department EWCA Civ 239).
-Also successful in joint appeals in The Queen (on the application of Adewunmi) v Secretary of State for the Home Department EWCA Civ 1253.
+Wide-ranging judicial review practice including in national security proceedings before SIAC.
+Recently acted as amicus curia in extradition appeal before the Divisional Court (Auzins v Latvia 1 W.L.R.
+2981) and successful in joined appeals before the Court of Appeal concerning article 8 claims of foreign criminals resisting deportation (NE-A (Nigeria) & HM (Uganda) v Secretary of State for the Home Department EWCA Civ 239, Imm.
+A.R.
+1077).
+Also successful in joint appeals in R (Adewunmi) v Secretary of State for the Home Department EWCA Civ 1253.
 Currently acting for South Yorkshire Fire and Rescue Service in defence of challenge brought by the Fire Brigades Union concerning the lawfulness of a new shift system based on compliance with the Working Time Regulations 1998.

 R (Rahman & Ors) v Secretary of State for the Home Department EWCA Civ 1571: for respondent in Court of Appeal in costs argument concerning judicial reviews stayed behind Ahsan v SSHD EWCA Civ 2009 which will now return to lower courts for factual determination of whether applicants cheated in their English language TOEIC tests.